 A museum for all ages, kids will love it as much as the older generation.
 It´s an amazing glimpse back in the days when Air Travel was luxurious.

-The next building is the Original Malaga Airport, the check-in lounge, departures hall, bar and the watch tower.
-Full of fabulous photos of how luxurious Air Travel truly was.
+The next building is the original Malaga Airport, the check-in lounge, departures hall, bar and the watch tower.
+Full of fabulous photos of how luxurious air travel truly was.

 As you drive towards the airport (the original way), the parking companies will be on your right and the San Miguel Building is on your left, at the round about turn left following the signs for Aviation General Museo.
 Next to the museum is the Private Malaga Airport Terminal Building.

-On Tuesdays afternoons and Saturdays mornings we were told that you could park actually in the Museum Grounds.
+On Tuesdays afternoons and Saturdays mornings we were told that you could actually park in the Museum Grounds.
 All other days you would need to find parking around the San Miguel Building or in one of the Paying Car Parks.

 Tuesdays 10am till 8pm.
 Wednesdays to Saturdays 10am to 2pm.